zamfi/cca-programming-electronics-spring-2015/README.md

     **Send me your final code by 11am, Wednesday, Feb 18.
 Bring your breadboard with your completed project to Wednesday's class.**

-2. Programming Practice:
-  - Take these two individual sketches, and add color in some interactive way:
+2. Programming Practice.
+Take these two individual sketches, and add color in some interactive way:
-  - Mouse-tracking Circles:
+  - Mouse-tracking Circles
     ```
     /**
      * Mouse-tracking Circles